jeroenmoons/drl_banana/README.md

 # DRL Navigation - Banana Environment

-This project applies Deep Reinforcement Learning (more specifically a DQN algorithm) on a Unity ML Agent.
+This project applies Deep Reinforcement Learning on the Unity ML agents Banana environment.

 More information on the algorithm, NN architecture and hyper-parameters can be found [in a separate report](Report.md).